List of Tales of Arcadia characters: AAARRRGGHH!!!

 A main character of Trollhunters.
-AAARRRGGHH!!! (real name Aarghaumont) is a burly troll and close companion of Blinky who forms a deep bond with Toby.
+AAARRRGGHH!!! (real name Aarghaumont) is a burly troll and close companion of Blinky who forms a deep bond with Toby, known to him as “wingman”.
 He was kidnapped/traded by Queen Usurna to the Gumm-Gumms as a child, which stunted his vocabulary.
 Tormented by the atrocities they committed, he deserted Gunmar to live a life of peace.
 However, he will still fight to protect those he cares about.